scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

     Example:
     ```scala
     package p
-    given a : A
+    given a as A

     object o {
-      given b : B
+      given b as B
       type C
     }
     ```